 - Can the use of mobile telephony platforms improve reporting and strengthen the health system?

 - When to stop mass drug administration and how to effectively monitor recrudescence?

 - How will integrated control with other neglected tropical diseases affect lymphatic filariasis elimination and the health system?

 Building on his own School of Public Health position, combined with the essential partnering with the national elimination programme in Ghana and the nearby Noguchi Memorial Institute of Medical Research (with access to wet lab facilities) has provided a strong cross-institutional platform for his research.

 ARL – Dr Abddoulaye Diabaté, Institut de Recherche en Sciences de la Santé (IRSS)/Centre Muraz, Burkina Faso

-UK principle investigator – Dr Frederic Tripet, Keele University
+UK principal investigator – Dr Frederic Tripet, Keele University

 Malaria remains a major cause of mortality in many parts of Africa.
 The control of mosquito populations remains one of the most efficient ways of decreasing the incidence of the disease.
 This is commonly done by using insecticide-treated bednets and Indoor Residual Spraying (IRS).
 In many areas of Africa, however, mosquito populations are becoming resistant to commonly used pesticides.

 Dr Diabaté’s research is to develop alternative approaches and strategies to curtail malaria and focuses on the male reproductive behaviour of Anopheles gambiae, the main vector of malaria in Africa.
 A. gambaie mates in flying swarms, and hence swarms constitute an ideal target for mosquito population control.